edshadi/github-watcher/README.md

 # [WORK IN PROGRESS] Github Watcher

-create dashboards for github projects to watch:
+create dashboards for github projects using Node and Angular to watch:
 - time of last commit
 - pull request activity
 - travis ci build